List of television series canceled before airing an episode: M

-Thirteen episodes of this 1999 American Fox drama series were ordered, but conflicts started between Columbia TriStar Television and Fox due to network executives' uncertainty about the long-term viability of the project, and their discomfort with its themes of teen sexuality and incest.
+Thirteen episodes of this 1999 American Fox drama series based on Cruel Intentions were ordered, but conflicts started between Columbia TriStar Television and Fox due to network executives' uncertainty about the long-term viability of the project, and their discomfort with its themes of teen sexuality and incest.
 Rupert Murdoch, head of Fox parent News Corporation, was reportedly outraged after seeing a preview of a scene in which a young female character is sexually aroused by a horse.
 The series was canceled during filming of the third episode and was moved to the studio's home entertainment division, where the two completed episodes were edited together into the R-rated direct-to-video film Cruel Intentions 2 (2000), with additional scenes being filmed to close the story and add sexual content and nudity.
-The series was to be a reimagining of the 1999 film, but the new film was changed to a prequel, resulting in Sarah Thompson's character being changed to a new character and all of Sean Patrick Thomas's scenes being cut for continuity reasons.
+The series was to be a reimagining of the 1999 film, but the film version was changed to a prequel, resulting in Sarah Thompson's character being changed to a new character and all of Sean Patrick Thomas's scenes being cut for continuity reasons.
 The film is now known primarily as the first major vehicle for actress Amy Adams.